 Health care is big business.
-The increasing demands for services, coupled with an aging population and new ways of doing business are creating seemingly unlimited career potential for prospective students and current health care professionals.
-As an industry, health care is projected to see employment growth of 29 percent between 2012 and 2022, an increase of approximately 5 million jobs throughout the country.
-By 2022, 22 million individuals are expected to be working in health-related occupations.
+The increasing demands for services, coupled with an aging population and new ways of doing business, are creating seemingly unlimited career potential for prospective students and current health care professionals.
+As an industry, health care is projected to see employment growth of 19 percent between 2014 and 2024, an increase of approximately 2.3 million jobs throughout the country.
+By 2024, more than 21 million individuals are expected to be working in health-related and social assistance occupations.

 These occupations -- nearly 200 career pathways -- are divided between five main health sciences career clusters.
 Below is a list of the five health care clusters, with sample career avenues for each.